omgmog/omgmog.github.com/_posts/2015/2015-11-18-talk-jsoxford-20-minutes-into-the-future.md

 {% include figure.html src="jscardxyz.png" %}{:.massive.center}

 To accompany the talk I also created some demos, these can be viewed online on [blog.omgmog.net/jscard.xyz](https://blog.omgmog.net/jscard.xyz).
 These are best viewed in Chrome on an Android device, but should work alright in Chrome on Mac/Windows too.

-You can view the source for the slides and demos [here on Github](https://github.com/omgmog/talk-jsoxford-20-minutes-into-the-future).

 To present the demos live, using an actual device, I used the Chrome extension/Android application [Vysor](http://www.vysor.io/).
 This allows you to stream your phone's screen over USB (via ADB), and it works really well.